Who Were The Mont’E Prama Giants?

 Coddu Vecchju, Arzachena

-Like every Giants’ Tomb, this monument is a collective burial ground for the people who supposedly inhabited the nearby area.
+Like every Giants’ Tomb, this monument is a collective burial ground for the people who lived in the nearby area.
 The deceased were probably inhumated by removing a stone and lowering the bodies from above.
 Coddu Vecchju Tomb is part of a huge archeological complex you shouldn’t miss if you visit this part of Sardinia.

 Read my post What To See And Do In Arzachena.